gmoirod/helm-workadventure/README.md

 You can override any values defined [values.yaml](./values.yaml).
 Read Helm doc to know how.

 ## TODO

+[ ] Give a way to use Cloud LoadBalancers by allowing to use NodePort and Loadbalancer services

 [ ] Depend from cert-manager to automate TLS acquisition